Half-width kana: History

 JIS X 0201 was developed in 1969, a time when computers were generally incapable, both by software design and hardware resources, of representing the thousands of Chinese-based kanji characters used in Japanese.
 As a compromise, this standard encoded katakana (only – not hiragana or kanji) as a small set of characters, assigned in the upper byte value range of 0x80–0xFF.
 This allowed 8-bit processors to encode and process Japanese text phonetically (as katakana), though without being able to process hiragana or kanji.
 These katakana characters were in turn displayed as "half-width kana" – a new, unorthodox, narrower form factor to fit the same width as the monospaced Latin alphabets machines were capable of printing and displaying.
 Encoding-wise, JIS X 0201 is a variant extension of ASCII – it includes additional characters, and does not exactly agree with ASCII on the overlapping part (the Latin character section).Half-width kana were developed as "... the first Japanese characters encoded on computers because they are used for Japanese telegrams."

 The Nationwide Banking Data Communication System (全国銀行データ通信システム), the largest funds transfer system in Japan, was established in 1973.
 Transaction messages between banks could only use Latin, numbers, and half-width katakana within 20 characters.
 The system is superseded by ZEDI (The Nationwide Banking Electronic Data Interchange System) in 2018, which can handle hiragana and kanji with variable length characters.

 To make katakana fit into the narrower cell area allowed, some compromises were made.
 For example, the diacritical marks dakuten and handakuten are treated as separate characters instead of being part of the preceding character.
 This compromise led many to consider "half-width kana" visually unattractive, and causes problems for many computer programs today.

 Another use of half-width kana is to save space.
+The Japanese version of Windows 3.1 used both half-width and full-width katakana of MS Gothic in its user interface.
 The Japanese version of Windows 95 used half-width katakana of MS P Gothic in its user interface.
-It was replaced by full-width kana of MS UI Gothic, little narrower than MS P Gothic.
+It was replaced by full-width kana of MS UI Gothic, which present on Japanese version of Windows 98 and later, little narrower than MS P Gothic.